Lake Silver: Clubhouse

-False advertising
+Advertising

+The advertising of Lake Silver featured the song "Con Te Partirò" by Italian singer Andrea Bocelli.

 3 November 2009, Lake Silver TV ad days, has been Hong Kong Broadcasting Authority ruled that false and misleading.
 Council considered the licensee to submit relevant information and representations that: i the property of their value and popularity of the landscape is very important.
 Advertising can be imaginative ways to express, but the important property information must be accurate, should not have misleading.
 Ads at the end of the screen shows a panoramic view of the property.
 The end of the screen showed that the property is located in an environment surrounded by trees, but no other buildings nearby, the audience will think that this is a true description of the property, resulting in false and misleading advertising; and ii the licensee did not make reasonable efforts to determine the accuracy of the information in the ad.
 They should be available from the developer's "Property development information" and noted that the property adjacent to other housing estates, but the ad at the end of the screen does not show these buildings.